learnedinterfaces/PI2/README.md

 # PI2: End-to-end Interactive Interface Generation from Queries

-> Give me your query log, I will give you an interactive app!
+> Give me your task query, I will give you an interactive interface app!

 ## Why PI2?